Good Manufacturing Practice (GMP) describes the minimum standard that a medicines manufacturer must meet in their production processes.

 Microbial monitoring will detect any change to the room that may occur due to resistance to cleaning agent.

 Some materials used in your cleanroom may not be resistant to certain cleaning agents and could corrode, rust, or become damaged by cleaning and disinfecting chemicals.
-For example, hydrogen peroxide is an aggressive cleaning agent so is a prime example of a product that is not always suitable for all work surfaces.
+For example, hydrogen peroxide is an aggressive disinfectant so is a prime example of a product that is not always suitable for all work surfaces.